THE 100% Whey Professional is a Scitec Nutrition brand whey protein supplement widely used by gym practitioners.

-To put prices into perspective, we decided to put all protein supplements reviewed so far face to face.
+To put prices in perspective, we decided to put all protein supplements analyzed so far face to face.

-In order not to make the comparison too confusing, we are going to use the average version of each product, the 2kg one.
+In order not to make the comparison too confusing, we will use the average version of each product, the 2 kg.

-It even manages to be more expensive than an exclusively isolated whey protein supplement, Impact Whey Isolate, this is the best whey ever reviewed here in terms of quality.
+It can still be more expensive than an exclusively isolated whey protein supplement, Impact Whey Isolate, this is the best whey ever analyzed here in terms of quality.

 Where to buy?

-Furthermore, as if that wasn't enough, the price of this supplement is high, especially considering its quality.
+In addition, as if that were not enough, the price of this supplement is high, especially considering its quality.